nadnad250/test/README.md

 # NinjaTrader Strategy Demo

 This repository demonstrates a simple NinjaTrader **scalping** strategy implemented in `MyCustomStrategy.cs`.
-The strategy combines a Delta calculation, a Z-Score over a configurable window and a simple moving average.
+The strategy calculates Delta and order-book imbalance **per tick** using Level 2 data, then evaluates a Z-Score over a configurable window with an optional SMA filter.
 All of the key settings can be adjusted from the NinjaTrader UI.

 ### Usage